geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 Makes use of `Number OutputList` to generate the number ranges `[256, 512, 768] x [768, 512, 256]` and connects them to the image width and height to produce image variants in portrait, square and landscape.

+Notice that images within a batch always have to be same width and height, wheras here each image has a different image size.
+This is only possible because it is a list of images.

 ### Combine row/column for filename

 ![Combine numbers example](/workflows/Example_01b_Combine_RowCol_Filename.png)